MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/quickstart.md

 ![Create Store](media/tutorials/create-store.png)

 > [!TIP]
-> You can drag and drop the rows to rearrange the order of the items.
+> You can drag-and-drop the rows to rearrange the order of the items.

 1. Next, add some **GD** prices to your items, but make them lower than the catalog prices: